DataTalksClub/machine-learning-zoomcamp/10-kubernetes/08-eks.md

 <a href="https://www.youtube.com/watch?v=89jxeddZtC0&list=PL3MmuxUbc_hIhxl5Ji8t4O6lPAOpHaCLR"><img src="images/thumbnail-10-08.jpg"></a>

-In the section we'll create Elastic Kubernetes Service (EKS) cluster on Amazon using cli, publishing the image to ECR and configure kubectl.
+In this section, we'll create Elastic Kubernetes Service (EKS) cluster on Amazon using cli, publish images to ECR and configure kubectl.

 To create cluster and manage on EKS we'll use a cli tool `eksctl` which can be downloaded from [here](https://docs.aws.amazon.com/eks/latest/userguide/eksctl.html).
 And next we'll follow these steps: